adityamuthal22/Rent_App_Estatery/README.md

 ## Estatery App

-Checkout rent property like Houses, Apartment, Builder Floor in different Location.
+This is Rent property App like Houses, Apartment, Builder Floor in different Location.

 # Details : 🔭